-- 3.2.1 All development covered by this plan up to 2030 should be based on the following aspirations of the residents as supported by the 2016 community survey: - Any development should protect open space, existing hedgerows and trees (91%); - There should be a focus on good quality design to complement the existing housing and surroundings (88%); - Houses should have gardens and space to park a car (87%); and, - In order to protect the views to open countryside, no building should exceed two storeys in height outside the Tarvin Conservation Area (85%). - 3.2.2 The community wishes to minimise the impact of housing and a majority of residents would support there being no further development (59%).
-There is a belief within the community (see S&E Data, Section 2) that increased housing will put an increased strain on community facilities and infrastructure (secondary education, recreation, transport and health provision). - 3.2.3 With respect to parish priorities regarding housing, issues relating to preserving the green spaces (woodland, green belt and agricultural land) are seen as the highest priority for residents so as to keep the village feel and identity.
+- 3.2.1 Whilst Cheshire West and Chester may approve infill, small developments (1 to 2 houses) or building conversions (e.g. bungalow to two storey house) within the Plan area on a case by case basis, this is seen as outside the scope of the Neighbourhood Plan with respect to housing growth.
+However, all development covered by this plan up to 2030 should be based on the following aspirations of the residents as supported by the 2016 community survey: - Any development should protect open space, existing hedgerows and trees (91%); - There should be a focus on good quality design to complement the existing housing and surroundings (88%); - Houses should have gardens and space to park a car (87%); and, - In order to protect the views to open countryside, no building should exceed two storeys in height (85%). - 3.2.2 The community wishes to minimise the impact of housing and a majority of residents would support there being no further development (59%).
+There is a belief within the community (see Appendix 3iii) that increased housing will put an increased strain on community facilities and infrastructure (secondary education, transport and health provision). - 3.2.3 With respect to parish priorities regarding housing, issues relating to preserving the green spaces (woodland, green belt and agricultural land) are seen as the highest priority for residents so as to keep the village feel and identity.
 Further housing development is seen as the least important priority for the Plan area.
-New build housing on greenfield sites will not be acceptable unless it meets the requirements of Local Plan policy STRAT 9. - 3.2.4 The area between Tarvin and Oscroft retains a strong and historic separation functionality, given the relatively significant scale of Tarvin village and the relatively limited distance of separation.
-Absence of built development across a typical Cheshire Plain hedge and hedgerow tree landscape, which significantly foreshortens views, serve to present an effective break between settlements that should be maintained.